 When I think back to that fateful day, I could have never predicted how much celiac disease would change my life.
 But it has in some good and some not-so-good-yet-challenging ways.

 Celiac disease is an autoimmune disease in which the body’s immune system becomes confused and mistakingly attacks the healthy tissue surrounding the small intestine every time someone with the disorder eats gluten.
 Gluten is a protein found in wheat, rye, barley, and derivatives of these grains.
-It can also be present in oats due to cross-contamination.
+Due to cross-contamination, gluten can also be present in oats.

-Over time, the small intestine becomes worn down and damaged, which leads to a slew of symptoms, including nutritional deficiencies, skin disorders, growth issues, brain disorders, and classical gastrointestinal disorders like bloating, gas, and diarrhea.
+Over time, the small intestine becomes worn down and damaged, leading to many symptoms, including nutritional deficiencies, skin disorders, growth issues, brain disorders, and classical gastrointestinal disorders like bloating, gas, and diarrhea.
 If not managed properly, it can also lead to devastating conditions like cancer and other autoimmune diseases.

-Most people don’t realize that the small intestine feeds every cell and organ in the body.
+Most people don’t realize that the small intestine fuels every cell and organ in the body.
 When it’s not working correctly, the malnourished body begins to break down slowly but surely.

 10 Lessons Learned From Celiac Disease

-Today, I’m happy to report that I’ve put my painful symptoms behind me.
+Today, after 12 years of living with celiac disease, I’m happy to report that I’ve put my painful symptoms behind me.
 I’m stronger, wiser, and healthier than I’ve ever been in my entire life.
 I believe celiac disease saved my life.

-And while I’ve put my celiac disease into remission and live a symptom-free life, I still live with the daily struggles and burdens of following a strict gluten-free diet.
+While I’ve put my celiac disease into remission and live a symptom-free life, I still live with the daily struggles and burdens that come with following a strict gluten-free diet.

-The daily struggle is real, but I’m grateful for the disease that has taught me so much about myself, what it means to be healthy, and life in general.
+The struggle is real, although I’m grateful for the disease because it has taught me so much about myself, what it means to be healthy, and life in general.

-Today, I share these lessons as a source of strength as you travel through this sometimes rewarding and sometimes difficult gluten-free journey.
+Today, I share these 10 lessons as a source of strength for you as you travel through your own sometimes rewarding and sometimes difficult gluten-free journey.

 Lesson #1: We Can Do Hard Things

-Author Glennon Doyle writes in her best-selling memoir, Untamed, that people can do hard things.
-After getting diagnosed with celiac disease and upending my entire life, I can attest that humans can do hard things.
+In her best-selling memoir Untamed, Glennon Doyle writes that people can do hard things.
+After getting diagnosed with celiac disease and upending my entire life, I’m proof that humans can do hard things.

 While implementing a strict gluten-free diet is the only way to control celiac disease and manage the damaging and annoying symptoms, it’s no easy feat.

-Most people in the gluten-free community would agree that the gluten-free lifestyle is overwhelming and hard since gluten is hidden in many surprise foods, gluten-free labeling laws are confusing and ever-changing, cross-contamination lurks everywhere, and everyday tasks like eating out and baking are more challenging than ever.
+Most people in the gluten-free community would agree that the gluten-free lifestyle is overwhelming and hard, especially given that gluten is hidden in many surprise foods.

-A gluten-free diet can suck the fun out of traveling and special events like weddings and holidays.
-And it can challenge one’s mental health and physical grit at times.
+A gluten-free diet can suck the fun out of special events like weddings and holidays, especially when you have to worry about finding safe food vs. enjoying the day.
+And above all else, it can sometimes challenge one’s mental health and physical grit.

 Life can be incredibly hectic, and the rat race is neverending.
-However, celiac disease has slowed down my life and forced me to care for myself in ways I’ve never had before.
+However, celiac disease has forced me to slow down and properly care for myself in ways I’ve never had to do before.

-It has helped me learn how to cook whole, fresh, and naturally gluten-free meals for myself and my family.
-Instead of ordering sesame chicken at a restaurant (a favorite!), I learned how to make my own with fresh, gluten-free ingredients.
+In fact, celiac disease has taught me how to cook fresh, naturally gluten-free meals for myself and my family.
+Instead of ordering sesame chicken at a restaurant (a favorite!), I make it at home using clean and gluten-free ingredients.

-I also learned that I’m not as portable – or flexible – as I used to be, and that’s okay.
+I also learned that I’m not as portable—or flexible—as I used to be, and that’s okay.
 In the past, I could attend an event and eat whatever was prepared.
-Or I could find food or vending machine food in a pinch.
+I could travel anywhere and not have to think about my next meal.

 Lesson #3: Our Bodies Will Heal If Given the Chance